Monday, February 17, 2014

 Like most transsexuals though, I am never fully satisfied with my appearance and will continue to take hormones and seek greater femininity.

-Monika: Could you describe your childhood?
-When did you feel for the first time that you should not be a boy or man?
+Monika: Can you share a bit about your childhood?
+When did you first realize that you didn't identify with being a boy or a man?

 Nicole: I am the eldest child in the family and the only son.
 My parents never accepted me as a gay son.
 I was beaten by my parents when they saw me making friends with other gay people or transsexuals.
 I knew at that time that I was different somehow because I preferred socialising with girls, particularly my cousins.
 With my female friends I sometimes played games with them dressing as a girl.